 Florida is one of the most dangerous states for drivers and other road users due to the high number of car accidents that occur each year.
 Car accidents happen so frequently that almost every driver has been involved in or witnessed a car accident.
 The injuries resulting from an accident depend on the type of accident and the level of impact.
 Some of the common types of car accidents in Florida include:

-Side-impact collisions mainly occur due to drivers’ failure to yield the right-of-way to oncoming traffic.
+The alternative name for side-impact collisions is broadside or T-bone accidents.
+A side-impact collision occurs when a vehicle crashes head-on into the side of another vehicle.
+Mainly, these collisions occur when crossing a multi-lane intersection due to drivers’ failure to yield the right-of-way to oncoming traffic.
 Other leading causes of the collisions are distracted driving, running the red light, speeding, and making unsafe cross-traffic left turns.

-The rear driver could also cause a rear-end accident by following the vehicle behind too closely.
+A rear-end collision is the most common type of car accident in Florida.
+This accident type occurs when the negligent driver hits the back of the lead vehicle.
+A rear-end collision may occur if one vehicle follows too closely and the lead vehicle makes an abrupt stop.
 Florida laws require drivers to leave ample space for vehicles in front to be able to stop if necessary.
-However, the law does not define a specific safe distance.
-The safe distance will depend on the road conditions and other factors.
+However, the law does not define a specific safe distance and will depend on the road conditions and other factors.
 Therefore, it would be wise not to follow too closely in wet road conditions, loose gravel, wet road conditions, and heavier vehicle weight.

 Posted in Traffic Defense

 ADDRESS : 612 W Bay St, Tampa, FL 33606